 The pasta will cook in this very same water, a few minutes later.
 Think of your cooking water as a kind of stock — it adds flavour to the final dish.

 While the broccoli pieces are simmering, we can forge ahead with cooking the garlic.
 I added a little bit of chilli.

 When the garlic turns golden, add the sausage meat and cook until done.
 Sprinkle some salt, and pepper too if you like it.
 When the broccoli is ready, use a sieve to remove it from the water … And drain it straight away into the saucepan with the sausage.
 Take your time, this transfer is done in batches … Turn the heat up and combine all the ingredients, making sure that there is a little bit of liquid left, at all times (the sauce will taste ‘orrible if it goes too dry).
 Again, taste to check whether it might need a little bit more salt.
-If you do noto have a sieve large enough to drain the pasta as shown above, and you therefore drain the pasta all in one go in a colander …do be sure to reserve some of the cooking water before doing so, as in the photo above for instance.
+If you do not have a sieve that’s large enough to drain the pasta a little at a time, as shown above, what you do is drain the pasta all in one go with a colander … but do be sure to reserve some of the cooking water before doing so (as in the photo above for instance or in a large mug).
 Turn the heat off and add part of the pecorino and mix well.
 Each diner can add more pecorino later at the table.
 Here we are … a nice serving.
 Nice.
 Very nice.
 Perfect during the colder months.
 Good for leftovers later on too … that’s if you have any !